siqiang-ng/tp/docs/DeveloperGuide.md

 **TaskDelete command**

-The TaskDelete command allows the user to delete a task from a tag.
+The `taskdelete` command allows the user to delete a task from a tag.

+- How is TaskDeleteCommand executed:
     1. The command is passed into `LogicManager`.
     2. `LogicManager` calls the parseCommand method of `ProjactParser`.
     3. `ProjactParser` identifies the commandWord, which in this case is `taskdone` and the arguments.
     4. `ProjactParser` calls the parse method of `TaskDeleteCommandParser`, which parses the argument, cand returns a new `TaskDeleteCommand`.
     5. The `LogicManager` then calls the execute method of the `TaskDeleteCommand`, which calls the setTag method of `Model`.

 - Why is it implemented that way:
     - The design consideration on the indices for the `TaskDeleteCommand` is similar to `TaskDoneCommand`.